 First studio of the module Public space.
-Is held over six weeks from Tuesday October 13 to Friday November 25, 2016, with classes Tuesday to Wednesday from 16 h to 21 h.
+Is held over six weeks, with classes Tuesday and Wednesday from 15:30 h to 20:30 h.

 The workshop will proposed a project on not-built spaces whether inside or on the outskirts of the contemporary city.
 We will work on three topics, such as cultural references, design elements and analysis of existing spaces.